Taxation & Compliance

 Leverage ITC:

-Businesses should ensure they claim input tax credits on eligible transactions to offset their GST liabilities.
+Claim input tax credits on eligible transactions to offset your GST liabilities, especially on foreign conversion charges or platform fees.

 Choose Cost-Effective Payment Methods: